belowlab/Concordance-Analysis/README.md

 Please see Shaw et al. 2021 for example use of this method: 10.1016/j.ajhg.2021.11.004

-# Input File Formatting for the Scripts to Work:
+# Input File Formatting for the Scripts to Work Without Editing:
+Files must be tab separated with the following columns

 File 1:
 MARKERNAME	CHR	POS_b37	EA	NEA	EAF	EFFECT	STDERR	PVAL